 - Applied daily updates using data sheets for our discrete trial/ ABA teaching strategies.

-- Assisted students on field trips, with personal hygiene, safety awareness around the community and continuously teach appropriate behavior skills.
+- Assisted students on field trips, with personal hygiene, and safety awareness around the community, and continuously teach appropriate behavior skills.

-- Developed the first ever Individualize Academic Support class for middle school student in SAI classes.
+- Developed the first-ever Individualized Academic Support class for middle school students in SAI classes.

-- Modify the general education curriculum for special-needs students based upon a variety of instructional techniques and instructional technology.
+- Modify the general education curriculum for special-needs students based on a variety of instructional techniques and instructional technology.